Exhibitions

 The Gallery provides opportunities for artists working in all genres, to display their artistic skills as well as showcasing the region’s art and culture to visiting public.
 Bringing long term benefits to individuals and the community at large.

-2024 is currently fully booked and only 1 possible unconfirmed exhibition in 2025.
-2026 is currently open for bookings.
+2025 and 2026 are currently fully booked and as 2027 will be an Orange Festival Competition year, we will have five spaces available for bookings.
 If you are interested in exhibiting at Gayndah Art Gallery, we would love to hear from you.

 Please contact the Gallery to discuss your requirements and available dates.